mzakany23/youtube/README.md

 Uses mechanize and nokogiri

 Purpose: when you need to download multiple youtube files, say a course or tutorial i.e. to watch offline.

+Note: change the SELECTORS[:max_downloads] to increase the amount of mp4s can send.
 ```